wso2/docs-ei/en/micro-integrator/docs/administer-and-observe/using-the-command-line-interface.md

 By default the Management API is disabled.
 To use the Management API you must use the system property `-DenableManagementApi` when starting the micro integrator

+!!!
+Note
-**NOTE: These APIs are not protected using an authorization mechanism.
-Therefore take extra measures to secure this port if you are enabling this in production.**
+    These APIs are not protected using an authorization mechanism.
+Therefore, take extra measures to secure this port if you are enabling this in production.

 ### Changing Management API Address and Port

-To configure the address and the port of the Management Api in the CLI use the [**remote**](#remote) command.
-If no configuration is done, the address and the port will have the default values
+To configure the address and the port of the Management API in the CLI, use the [**remote**](#remote) command.
+If no configuration is done, the address and the port will have the default values.

+!!!
+Note
-NOTE: The default hostname is localhost and the port is 9164.
+    The default hostname is localhost and the port is 9164.

 ## Step 3: Login using CLI

-To login using CLI use the following command.
+To login using CLI, use the following command.
 This will ask for the username and password.
-Default username is "admin" and default password is "admin".
+The default username is "admin" and the default password is "admin".

 ```bash
 mi remote login
 ```

-**Note** If you want to login using one line command, use below
+If you want to login using one line command, use the following command:

 ```bash
 mi remote login [username] [password]
 ```

-To logout from CLI, please use blow command.
+To logout from the CLI, please use the following command:

 ```bash
 mi remote logout